 Give a flavor-full gift with Spicewalla: I love everything about Spicewalla!
 Their product, their brand, their Asheville roots and the fact that their spices are packaged in containers that I actually want to sit out on my counters.
 If you are looking for something right at $20, check out Spicewalla’s assortment of 3 packs.
 Need a bigger present?
 Spicewalla’s Kitchen Essentials collection is priced at $84.99 and includes 18 commonly used spices.

 Inspire with a local cookbook: So many great restaurants around town have published their own cookbooks!
-I see them all over, most recently I spied a few at Mountain Merch (along with some Biscuit Head jam!)
+You’ll find them all over town– Provisions, Malaprops, Mountain Merch and even the restaurants themselves.

 Bring someone (cough… your coworkers) pastries: If you want to show someone how much you love them, wake up early and go stand in line to be one of the first to get baked goods from OWL Bakery.
 Not only are their pastries delightfully beautiful, but they are also delicious.
 Their almond rose croissants are among my favorites, though my absolute favorite is their apple turnover.
 A box of Vortex Doughnuts will also do the trick!